In short…

 I’m just at the start of my journey and will continue to learn and evolve.
 In the meantime, I’d love to hear your feedback.

-Please get in touch if you want to commission a painting, buy my work or just want to find out more about the man behind the canvas.
+Please get in touch if you want to commission a painting, buy my work or are just keen to find out more about the man behind the easel.